bensontjohn/pands-project/README.md

 One type of iris plant is linearly separable from the other 2 but these 2 are not linearly separable from each other.
 This is one of the most widely known database used in pattern recognition works and Fisher’s paper on it is frequently referenced.

+The libraries used in this project are:

+1. Pandas - Open source, easy to use data structures and data analysis tool.
+2. Matplotlib - Plotting library used to embedd plots into applications.

+The iris dataset is imported using the pandas library.

+    import pandas as pd
+    dataset = pd.read_csv('iris.csv')

+To read the first 5 lines of data:

+    dataaset.head()

+To read the last 5 lines of data:

+    dataset.tail()

 Below is the histogram of the plots for each measurement.